Introduction

 - where its limitations show up, and

-- who this cordless pole hedge trimmer actually makes sense for.
+- who this cordless pole hedge trimmer actually make sense for?

 So, if you’re dealing with tall hedges and searching for an honest Greenworks 40V pole hedge trimmer review, you’re in the right place.
 By the end, you’ll know whether this model is a smart long‑term investment — or simply a demanding workout you didn’t plan for.